kimkennedy06/GCD-Peer-Assignment/CodeBook.md

 ###Data
-This section describes the data used to create my tidy data set:… These files are just from the extracted zip file in the present working directory.
+This section describes the data used to create my tidy data set.

+These files are just from the extracted zip file in the present working directory.

 1. Column Names